nodejs/undici/README.md

   transport latency.
   Default: `1e3` milliseconds (1s).

-- `requestTimeout: Number`, the timeout after which a request will time out.
-  Monitors time between request is dispatched on socket and receiving a response.
-Use `0` to disable it entirely.
-  Default: `30e3` milliseconds (30s).

 - `pipelining: Number`, the amount of concurrent requests to be sent over the single TCP/TLS connection according to [RFC7230](https://tools.ietf.org/html/rfc7230#section-6.3.2).